Coronavirus isolation in Tucson opens virtual world of fitness, art, culture

 BRINGING THE MOVIE THEATER HOME

-If you’ve already binge-watched everything on Netflix, The Loft Cinema has made its Arthouse Cinema available for streaming.
+If you’ve already binge-watched everything on Netflix, The Loft Cinema has made movies available for streaming.

 Here’s how it works: Once you buy a virtual ticket for $12 at loftcinema.org, you’ll be sent a link and password to stream the film.